blueCFD/Core/_posts/2024-08-19-bluecfd-core-2024-1-installer-with-openfoam-12.md

 For a complete list of bug reports, issues and wishes that have been submitted to the blueCFD-Core project, see the
 [Issue Tracker page](https://github.com/blueCFD/Core/issues).
-For example, a complete list of issues and tasks that were conducted for developping blueCFD-Core 2024-1, are available there:
+For example, a complete list of issues and tasks that were conducted for developing blueCFD-Core 2024-1, are available there:
 [milestone blueCFD-Core 2024-1](https://github.com/blueCFD/Core/milestone/8?closed=1).